Home » Investigation: Kano Special Education Schools Where Pupils Learn in Poor Conditions

 On explaining to the pupils that the reporter was not a new teacher, their facial expressions depicted that of disappointment.

-“Please we need teachers because we just sitting in the class, doing nothing,” Jamila pleaded, on behalf of her classmates.
+“Please we need teachers because we are just sitting in the class, doing nothing,” Jamila pleaded, on behalf of her classmates.

-Jamila in Class PC: Stephen Enoch
+Jamila in Class Photo: Stephen Enoch.

 In 2022, the Kano state government signed the PWD law which provides that a commission for PWDs be established in the state.